InverseThree/proj-scripts/README.md

 now players can open the connectives list and truth tables list for each connectives in the tutorial chapters<br/>
 update the tutorial for the minigame<br/>
 fix the grammar for the "neither… nor…" statements<br/>
-add an extra space after every punctuation for in-game sentences since it looked like there's no space after the punctuation when there's only 1 space due to the font<br/>
+add an extra 'space' after every punctuation for in-game sentences since it looked like there's no 'space' after the punctuation even when it's there due to the font<br/>
-add 2 extra variants about disjunction for the IsKnave statement<br/>
+add 2 extra variants about disjunction for the 'IsKnave' statement<br/>
 change statement type 'ExactlyOneIsKnight' and statement type 'ExactlyOneIsKnave' to 'ExactlyXAreKnights' and 'ExactlyXAreKnaves'<br/>
 add statement type: 'HalfAreKnights', 'HalfAreKnaves', 'CouldSayKnight', 'CouldSayKnight', 'KnightWhenKnight', 'KnightWhenKnave', 'KnaveWhenKnight', 'KnaveWhenKnave', 'KnightNecessaryForKnight', 'KnightNecessaryForKnave', 'KnaveNecessaryForKnight', and 'KnaveNecessaryForKnave'